All Episodes

 Oh, son of a got fired.

-The prosecutors not fired.
+The prosecutor's not fired.

-Why would the vice president of the United States of America leverage money that's not his appropriated by the administration?
+Why would the vice president of the United States of America leverage money that's not his, appropriated by the administration?

-All money's approved by Congress.
+All money is approved by Congress.

 Why would any American vice president give a rip about a Ukrainian prosecutor?

-Well, it turns out that that was the prosecutor investigating his zero experienced son Hunter.
+Well, it turns out that that was the prosecutor investigating his zero-experienced son, Hunter.

-It's not like he's a kid, he's 50 years old, and zero experience hunter.
+It's not like he's a kid.

-Had no experience in oil, gas, energy, or Ukraine.
+And zero experience Hunter had no experience in oil, gas, energy, or Ukraine.

 How do we know?